backstage/backstage/docs/auth/add-auth-provider.md

 ## Passport

-We chose [Passport](http://www.passportjs.org/) as authentication platform due to its comprehensive set of supported authentication [strategies](http://www.passportjs.org/packages/).
+We chose [Passport](http://www.passportjs.org/) as our authentication platform due to its comprehensive set of supported authentication [strategies](http://www.passportjs.org/packages/).

 ## How to add a new strategy provider